mitchellh/radar/docs/user_guide.md

 ## Basic Usage

+### Setup

 First, as early as possible in your application so that Radar can begin catching exceptions right away, create a new {Radar::Application}
 instance for your own app, replacing `my_application` with a unique name for your application.

     Radar::Application.new(:my_application)

+But this alone won't do anything, since you haven't configured any reporters for the application.
+Reporters are what handle taking an {Radar::ExceptionEvent ExceptionEvent}
+and doing something with it (such as storing it in a file, reporting it to a remote server, etc.).
+Radar comes with some built-in reporters.
+Below, we configure the application to log errors to a file (by default at `~/.radar/errors/my_application`):

+    Radar::Application.new(:my_application) do |app|
+      app.config.reporter Radar::Reporter::FileReporter
+    end

+### Reporting Errors

+Once the application is setup, there are two methods to report errors:

+1. Manually call the {Radar::Application#report report} method on the application.
+2. Tell the application to {Radar::Application#rescue_at_exit! rescue at exit} so Radar automatically catches any exceptions before your application crashes.

+Calling the report method manually:

+    app = Radar::Application.new(:my_application)
+    app.report(exception)

+The use case for this is in a `rescue` block somewhere, and forces Radar to report the given exception.

+Telling Radar to catch exceptions on exit is equally simple, and can be used in conjunction with the above method as well:

+    app = Radar::Application.new(:my_application)
+    app.rescue_at_exit!

+Now, whenever your application is about to crash (an exception not caught by a `rescue`), Radar will catch your exception and report it just prior to crashing.

 # Features